 Responsible hosting

 Getting together with friends is a great part of university life.
-When you host, it is essential to remember that you have a responsibility to guests, neighbours, and the community.
-As a host, be sure to educate yourself and others of local laws, bylaws, and the regulations set out in the , and .
+When you host, you share responsibility for the well-being of your guests, your neighbours, and the broader community.
+Make sure you understand local laws, bylaws, and regulations set out in the (UDSI), the and (AMPs).

-• Inform your neighbours and invite them to come to you with any concerns.
+• Let your neighbours know you're hosting and invite them to come to you with concerns.

-• Stay sober so that you are able to handle any problems that may arise.
+• Stay sober so you can manage any issues that may arise.

 • Decide on a guest list ahead of time and stick to it.

-• Have food and water for your guests.
+• Provide food and water for your guests.

-• Keep guests off your neighbour’s property and clean up immediately afterwards.
+• Keep guests off neighbouring properties and clean up promptly afterward.

-• Monitor your guests and ensure they are consuming responsibly.
+• Monitor your guests and encourage responsible consumption.

-• Keep singing, yelling, and music at a moderate volume and avoid slamming doors and honking horns.
+• Keep music, singing, and shouting at a moderate volume

-• Keep social gatherings inside and close doors and windows to contain noise.
+• Keep gatherings indoors when possible and close windows/doors to contain noise.

-• Be aware of shared walls and the noise level of electronics and conversations.
+• Be mindful of shared walls and how sound travels.

 Health promotion & harm reduction